Italy online poker overview

 Italian regulators took a few years to notice they were bleeding money due to strict, outdated laws.
 Still, they managed to plug this leak well ahead of other European governments.

 In 2007, the country put the first batch of internet poker regulations on the books, establishing the Italian fenced poker market.
-Back then, local players weren’t allowed to participate in online cash games.
+Back then, local players weren’t allowed to participate in real money online cash games.
 Fortunately, ADM officials recognized the error of their ways fairly quickly.
 They removed the restriction in the aforementioned 2011 Director Decree.